 Girls who are interested in learning more about different types of birth control,

 including the Pill, should talk to their doctors or other health professionals.

 A doctor or a nurse practitioner (NP) must prescribe the Pill.
 He or she will ask

 about a girl's health and family medical history, and do a complete physical exam,

-If the doctor or NP prescribes birth control pills, he or she will explain when to
+exam.
+If the doctor or NP prescribes birth control pills, he or she will explain

 The doctor or NP will usually ask the girl to come back in a few months to

 have her blood pressure checked and to see if she is having any problems.